BaD-SwappY/BaD-SwappY/README.md

 - 👋 Hi, I’m @BaD-SwappY
-- 👀 I’m interested in python programming, AI, some Backend with Django.
+- 👀 I’m interested in python programming and A.I..
 - 🌱 I’m currently learning B.E. in Information Technology.
 - 💞️ I’m looking to collaborate on Technology and Humans.
 - 📫 How to reach me